Little Roy (TV series)

-Little ROY is an Irish-British animated children's television series, filmed in Cardiff, United Kingdom, which is broadcast by TRTÉ and RTÉ TWO In Ireland, CBBC and CBeebies in the United Kingdom and ABC Kids in Australia.
+Little ROY is an Irish-British live-action animated children's television series, filmed in Cardiff, United Kingdom, which is broadcast by TRTÉ and RTÉ TWO In Ireland, CBBC and CBeebies in the United Kingdom and ABC Kids in Australia.
 It began and also airs on CBeebies.
 The show centres on the title character Roy O'Brien, the 5-year-old animated son of a live-action family.
 The series is a prequel of Roy, another Irish television show which ran from 1 July 2009 to 7 April 2015.
 Creator of Roy, Alan Shannon, is the series director.

+The series was available on BBC iPlayer but was permanently removed (as of 2023).

+A third series was planned, but it was cancelled.

 Plot

 The show follows the everyday life of five-year-old Roy O'Brien, a hyperactive and playful little boy.
 Little Roy is a live action/animation hybrid with Roy as the main character.
 Each episode will follow a day in the life of the cartoon, as his cartoon abilities always cause some form of mayhem.

 To solve his real life dilemma, Roy escapes into his imagination.
 He takes on the persona of 'Wonder Roy', and with his friend Finn, he plays out his particular predicament of the day and finds a solution.